(Information found at Huntington’s Disease Youth Organisation aka HDYO)

 Behaviour symptoms can cause patients with Huntington’s to feel depressed, anxious, lack of energy, angry or lose their temper over simple things.
 Behavioural symptoms are difficult as a person can say and do things they don’t mean.

 Not everyone who gets a positive diagnosis of Huntington’s disease will develop all these symptoms.
-Everyone is different and the disease will affect each person different.
-I know personally for me my father and my grandmother were affected in different ways, similar but not exactly the same.
+Everyone is different and the disease will affect each person differently.
+I know personally that my father and my grandmother were affected in different ways, similar but not the same.

-Symptoms of Huntington’s disease can begin at any age; but most people with Huntington’s disease usually develop symptoms between 30 and 50 years of age.
+Symptoms of Huntington’s disease can begin at any age, but most people with Huntington’s disease usually develop symptoms between 30 and 50 years of age.
 Huntington’s disease is caused by damage to the brain, particularly an area of the brain called the ‘basal ganglia’.
-The brain cells deteriorate over a long period of time, usually 15-20 years, and during this time the affected person slowly loses their abilities, such as walking, talking and eating.
+The brain cells deteriorate over a long period, usually 15-20 years, and during this time the affected person slowly loses their abilities, such as walking, talking and eating.
 This happens gradually and the person with Huntington’s disease can remain reasonably well for some time – even after being diagnosed with symptoms.